roccminton/Gillespie_Algorithm/README.md

 is alive at any given time.

 This implementation is ment to be versitile and fast.
 But at the moment unfortunately it is very slow and consumes an enourmouse amount of memory allocations.

+The MainFunctions.jl file holds the module Gillespie.
+There the iteration happens.
+The other files OneType.jl, MultiType.jl, InfiniteTypes.jl and DiploidModel.jl hold the rate and execute functions for the respective models.

+Esapcially the DiploidModel and InfiniteTypes Modules are of interst, since they differ the most from usual implementations of Gillespies Algorithm that I know.